-MAX PLANCK INSTITUTE FOR GRAVITATIONAL PHYSICS IMPRS Lecture Series Making sense of data: introduction to statistics for gravitational wave astronomy Lecturer: Jonathan Gair Winter, 2021 This course will provide a general introduction to statistics, which will be useful for researchers working in the area of gravitational wave astronomy.
+MAX PLANCK INSTITUTE FOR GRAVITATIONAL PHYSICS IMPRS Lecture Series Making sense of data: introduction to statistics for gravitational wave astronomy Lecturer: Jonathan Gair Winter, 2023 This course will provide a general introduction to statistics, which will be useful for researchers working in the area of gravitational wave astronomy.
 It will start with some of the basic ideas from classical (frequentist) and Bayesian statistics then show how some of thee ideas are or will be used in the analysis of data from current and future gravitational wave (GW) detectors.
 The final section of the course will introduce some advanced topics that are also relevant to GW observations.
 These topics will not be expounded in great depth, but some of the key ideas will be described to provide familiarity with the concepts.
 The aim of the course will be to establish sufficient grounding in statistics that students will be able to understand research seminars and papers, and know where to begin if carrying out research in these areas.
 The lectures will be supported by a number of computer practicals.
 Statisticians typically use the community software package R and this is also commonly used by researchers in other disciplines.
 Most new statistical methods that are developed are implemented as R packages and so familiarity with R will enable the user to carry out fairly sophisticated analyses straightforwardly.
 However, in physics it is more common these days to use PYTHON and there are a number of libraries of statistical functions and methods available for PYTHON as well.
 Therefore, the practicals will use PYTHON.
-Course outline - 1. (week 1) Classical (frequentist) statistics. - Random variables: definition, properties, some useful probability distributions, central limit theorem. - Statistics: definition, estimators, likelihood, desirable properties of estimators, Cramer-Rao bound. - Hypothesis testing: definition, Neyman-Pearson lemma, power and size of tests, type I and type II errors, ROC curves, confidence regions, uniformly-most-powerful tests. - Frequentist statistics in GW astronomy: false alarm rates, Fisher Matrix, PSD estimation. - 2. (week 2) Bayesian statistics. - Bayes' theorem, conjugate priors, Jeffrey's prior. - Bayesian hypothesis testing, hierarchical models, posterior predictive checks. - Sampling methods for Bayesian inference. - Bayesian statistics in GW astronomy: parameter estimation, population inference, model selection. - 3. (week 3) Stochastic processes and sampling in python - Stochastic processes, optimal filtering, signal-to-noise ratio, sensitivity curves. - Introduction to using python and pystan for sampling probability distributions. - 4. (week 4) Introduction to machine learning (lectured by Stephen Green) Lecture notes and problem sets Lecture notes will be provided for the whole course.
+Course outline - 1. (lectures 1 to 6) Classical (frequentist) statistics and stochastic processes. - Random variables: definition, properties, some useful probability distributions, central limit theorem. - Statistics: definition, estimators, likelihood, desirable properties of estimators, Cramer-Rao bound. - Hypothesis testing: definition, Neyman-Pearson lemma, power and size of tests, type I and type II errors, ROC curves, confidence regions, uniformly-most-powerful tests. - Frequentist statistics in GW astronomy: false alarm rates, Fisher Matrix, PSD estimation. - Stochastic processes, optimal filtering, signal-to-noise ratio, sensitivity curves. - Practical: simulating random variables in PYTHON. - 2. (lectures 7 to 12) Bayesian statistics. - Bayes' theorem, conjugate priors, Jeffrey's prior. - Bayesian hypothesis testing, hierarchical models, posterior predictive checks. - Sampling methods for Bayesian inference. - Bayesian statistics in GW astronomy: parameter estimation, population inference, model selection. - Practical: Introduction to using PYTHON and PYMC3 for sampling probability distributions. - 3. (lectures 13 to 16) Introduction to machine learning Lecture notes and problem sets Lecture notes will be provided for the whole course.
 Sections in the notes that are marked with a star will not be covered in lectures, but provide additional information that can be studied in your own time.
 In addition notes will be provided on three advanced topics that were included in the previous incarnation of this course, but will not be covered this year.
 Again, this material can be studied or used as a reference, but it is optional.
 The advanced topics are - Time series analysis: auto-regressive processes, moving average processes, ARMA models. - Nonparametric regression: kernel density estimation, smoothing splines, wavelets. - Gaussian processes, Dirichlet processes.